 In general, most hospitals set up project reporting as defined in legacy or clinical cost accounting tools.
 However, most healthcare business line owners now desire the integration of project costing into their departmental profit and loss statements.
 In these cases, the departmental profit and loss reports now must include accruals so business line owners can distinguish project expenses from operational expenses.
 Although many hospitals do not record accruals to avoid overstating outstanding obligations through commitment (future expenditure) accounting, both IT and finance departments struggle with both appropriate allocations and confidence in the projected cost.
-Capturing all costs is crucial (see Cost Accounting…how to integrate the Financial System with the Clinical System and Healthcare Cost Accounting Lessons Learned for considerations and a cost accounting primer).
+Capturing all costs is crucial for considerations and a cost accounting primer.
 Unfortunately, there are many sources of “costs” that may be missed not only due to the complexities of gathering the required data from disparate sources and from inconsistent accounting in department profit and loss statements, but also due to poor data governance that does not enforce hospital-wide data definitions that would allow for solid cost comparisons.

 Typical hospital costing data elements are found in the various source financial transactions.
 These must be exported into a project costing model that often is configured for fairly high-level aggregations of hospital spend data.
 Figure 1 is a typical healthcare data model designed for after “the fact”—meaning the data collected is uniquely defined for each of the various applications.
 Mapped data has inherent complexities and integration challenges.

 Figure 1: Sample Healthcare Data Model